 3. Intercultural celebrations.

-Celebrating diversity and other cultural traditions can be a great activity for an adoptive family.
-Sometimes this helps as an expression of appreciation and harmony in very diverse family dynamics.
-As the nuclear family is consistently redefined, we should be understanding the fact that harmony, diplomacy, and friendships should be made interculturally.
-Empathizing with their traditions can help your child with a strong and progressive world view.
+Celebrating diversity and other cultural traditions, especially if your child comes from a different cultural background, can be a great activity for an adoptive family during the holidays.
+This can be an expression of appreciation and harmony in a diverse family.
+Connecting with their culture’s traditions can help your child form a strong and progressive world view.

 4. Books and movies about adoption.

-A good idea might be to get some nice books or movies which pain adoption in a positive light and read or watch them during the holidays.
-There are many excellent resources on the internet or in the library, and you can help your child process their own feelings by giving them contact with a range of other experiences and ideas.
+A good idea might be to get some books or movies that paint adoption in a positive light and read or watch them during the holidays.
+There are many excellent resources on the internet and in the library, You can help your child process their feelings by giving them contact with a range of other experiences and ideas.

 5. Retelling of the story.

-A lot of people like to keep a scrapbook or album relating to how the child was adopted.
-Make a fun story out of it and retell it to the child.
+A lot of people like to keep a scrapbook or album celebrating their adoption.
+Make a fun story out of it and retell it to the child during the holiday season.
 Make sure to use positive adoption language.
-Make sure the child leaves the activity with a good feeling of closeness and a solid understanding of their family culture.
+Do your best to ensure your child leaves the activity with a good feeling of closeness and a solid understanding of their family culture.